Balwant223/Cinemahole/README.md

                       ( ******* And After All of that You must have python in your machine  ******* )

-# How ot run
+# How to run
-1. Clone the project to your local Directorty.
+1. Clone the project to your local Directory.
-2. Then
+2. Then run all the commands on terminal/cmd
                                              'Cd "Project_Folder" '
 3. Create a virtual environment:
       On macOS and Linux: